lmc-eu/cookie-consent-manager/README.md

 ### GTM (Google Tag Manager) scripts

-GTM scripts are managed centrally in LMC, so if GTM of the product is managed by LMC, after implementing this library, you don't need to worry about conditions when to run them.
+GTM scripts are managed centrally in Alma Career, so if GTM of the product is managed by Alma Career, after implementing this library, you don't need to worry about conditions when to run them.
 The library sets all the required data to GTM dataLayer.

 However, keep in mind you still need to **take care (i.e. delete) of already existing cookies**, even of those created by GTM scripts.